Every Day People....

 1 1/2 of cooked shrimp any size

-1/4 cup of Olive Garden Italian dressing
+1/4 cup of Olive Garden Italian dressing or Zesty Italian

-1 egg boiled and chopped sprinkles (optional)
+1 egg boiled and chopped sprinkle on top (optional)

-Crumbled goat cheese on top (optional)
+Crumbled goat cheese on top (optional but a must have)

-in salad dressing.
-Top with egg (for more protein)
+Mixed everything together in bowl, except the egg and goat cheese.
+Add and mix in salad dressing.
+Top with egg (for more protein) and goat cheese.